Ianmark/numbers-and-stuff/README.md

 This project is a simple calculator to add, subtract, multiply and divide numbers;
 made using html, css and vanilla javascript.
-I designed it when I began my journey in web development.
-It is a good project for all begineers to web development.
+It is a good project for all begineers in web development.